 - Preheat oven to 350° F.

-- Add angel food cake mix and undrained can of crushed pineapple to a large bowl; stir to combine.
+- Add dry angel food cake mix and undrained can of crushed pineapple to a large bowl; stir to combine.
 The batter will become frothy.

-- Transfer the batter into an ungreased 9 x 13 pan and bake for 30-40 minutes, or until the top is golden brown and the edges are crispy.
+- Transfer the cake batter into an ungreased 9 x 13 pan and bake for 30-40 minutes, or until the top is golden brown and the edges are crispy.

 Notes